The future of social marketing has been around for years

 Is this an old phenomenon or a new one?
 Is it the relatively recent idea of content marketing—which is in fact a very old idea?
 Or is it the even older idea of not sucking?
 I think it’s all of the above, with some added twists: it’s personal, it’s transparent, it can be spontaneous, it can even be borderline rogue.
 It’s more person-to-person than marketing department-to-target.

-Here’s are the unanswered questions: how do you emulate these people?
+Here are some unanswered questions: how do you emulate these people?
 How do you do what they do if you don’t have the skills, don’t have the time, or don’t know how to find the right person in your ranks?
 And if you’ve found a candidate, how do you train them and manage them?
+Without overmanaging them?

 The answers take the form of a long conversation.
 And every answer would be somewhat unique to your circumstances.
 Until the day comes when I can offer a magic formula, I offer consultation.
 Let’s discuss.